eladnava/mailgen/README.md

 ## Go-To Actions

-You can make use of Gmail's [Go-To Actions](https://developers.google.com/gmail/markup/reference/go-to-action) within your e-mails by suppling the `goToActions` object as follows:
+You can make use of Gmail's [Go-To Actions](https://developers.google.com/gmail/markup/reference/go-to-action) within your e-mails by suppling the `goToAction` object as follows:

 ```js
 var email = {